Treasurer – Senegal

 You can also pray for Senegal using Operation World’s online resources.

 Or pray using a Prayercast video here.

 The vision of WEC Senegal is to see every people and language group of Senegal knowing, loving and worshipping Jesus.

 We believe we will see this happen as we commit to workers sharing the good news of Jesus creatively, sensitively and abundantly amongst the people in urban centres and rural areas, reaching both adults and children.

 We want to see groups of disciples emerging and communities of disciples belonging to Jesus formed who understand and obey the great commission.

-As well as church planting, another essential ministry in Senegal is BCS, Bourofaye Christian School, for missionaries’ children.
+As well as church planting, another essential ministry in Senegal is Bourofaye Christian School (BCS) for missionaries’ children.
 The school serves Christian workers in many West African countries and provides quality schooling for children aged 8-16.

-More information about WEC in Senegal
+Read more information about WEC Senegal